-- SIGN A SUBLEASE AGREEMENT WITH YOUR SUBTENANT.
+- Sign a sublease agreement with your subtenant and keep a copy!
 Make sure that you include the total amount of rent to be paid, how rent will be paid, beginning and ending dates of the sublease (check your original lease to make sure the sublease ends on or before your original lease!)
-Sublease agreements can be found on the Beyond the Diag website.
+Give your subtenant a copy of your lease as it is binding on your subtenant.

-- RECORD A PERMANENT ADDRESS.
-In short, know who this subtenant is and do not hesitate to ask for references!
+- Record a permanent address for your subtenant and do not hesitate to ask for references!

-- COLLECT A SECURITY DEPOSIT.
-Remember, the security deposit cannot be more than one and half times the monthly rent.
+- Collect a security deposit from your subtenant (the deposit cannot be more than one and half times the subtenant’s monthly rent.)

-- BEFORE THE SUBTENANT MOVES IN.
-Before the subtenant receives the keys, collect the security deposit and first rental payment.
+- Before the subtenant moves in, or receives the keys, collect the security deposit, and first rental payment.

-- AFTER SUBTENANT MOVES OUT.
+- Walk through the apartment with your subtenant before they move in and record (take pictures or video) the condition of the unit.
+Have your subtenant complete an inventory checklist before they move in and keep a copy.
 You should walk through the apartment again when the subtenant moves out so that you can record any damage they caused during their tenancy.

-Remember, you are still the primary leaseholder – if your subtenant damages the apartment, fails to pay rent, or otherwise violates the lease, your landlord will hold you responsible!
-Also, always wait to make sure that checks clear before issuing refunds.
+Remember subleasing does not release you from liability to the landlord for acts of your subtenant.
+You are still the prime leaseholder – if your subtenant damages the apartment, fails to pay rent, or otherwise violates the lease, your Landlord will hold you responsible!
+CHOOSE YOUR SUBTENANT CAREFULLY!

 The Ann Arbor Police Department has confirmed a number of scams that target students and landlords via email requests to lease property.
 Please be wary of perspective renters and subtenants who contact you by email expressing an interest to rent a space sight-unseen.
 For more information about internet scams or to report suspicious activity, please visit the Federal Trade Commission's website.